Azure-Samples/azure-search-openai-demo/docs/customization.md

 ## Customizing the UI

 The frontend is built using [React](https://reactjs.org/) and [Fluent UI components](https://react.fluentui.dev/).
 The frontend components are stored in the `app/frontend/src` folder.
-The typical components you'll want to customize are:

-- `app/frontend/index.html`: To change the page title
-- `app/frontend/src/pages/layout/Layout.tsx`: To change the header text and logo
-- `app/frontend/src/pages/chat/Chat.tsx`: To change the large heading
-- `app/frontend/src/components/Example/ExampleList.tsx`: To change the example questions
+To modify the page title, header text, example questions, and other UI elements, you can customize the `app/frontend/src/locales/{en/es/fr/jp}/translation.json` file for different languages(English is the default).
+The primary strings and labels used throughout the application are defined within these files.

 ## Customizing the backend